WebAssembly/WASI/README.md

 If you would like to create a new proposal, get started with our [Contributing guide](Contributing.md).

+All new API proposals should use the new format and the new repo structure that is shown in the [proposal template](https://github.com/WebAssembly/wasi-proposal-template).

+See the [Wit in WASI](docs/WitInWasi.md) document for more information about using Wit for WASI proposals.

 ## WASI High Level Goals